 I was born in 1956 with the heritage name Hivshu – Voice of Arctic.
-Among my name is Robert E. Peary, the name of my great-grandfather Admiral Peary who was among my people during two decades of 19 centuries until he reached the North Pole in 1909.
+Among my name is Robert E. Peary II, the name of my great-grandfather Admiral Peary who was among my people during two decades of 19 centuries until he reached the North Pole in 1909.
 He made two sons with my great-grandmother Aliкahit.
 The younger son was my grandfather Kâla, known as Kaalipaluk, named after his grandfather Kâla who was a Shaman, the heritage pass on to him through generations by his ancestors.
 Kâla got five children, three girls and two boys.
-One of the girls was Paulina, whom became to be my mother.
+One of the girls was Pauline, whom became to be my mother.

 I am a keeper of Inughuit heritage to pass on to the next generation.
 I was raised in to the traditional life of Inughuit in the northernmost settlement in the world, Siorapaluk, 60 km north of the village Qaanaaq, Greenland, 1300 km’s (800 miles) from the North Pole.
 There lives 800 Inughuit with the hunters and carriers of Inughuit traditional drum songs and traditional stories.
 Even the technology has become part of the daily life in the village, the hunting is still based on the traditional harpoon beside the modern weapons.
 The dogsled is still very important in winter hunting on the ice when the dogs are the ears and noses to find the breathing holes of sea-animals and the animals “walking” on the ice and land.
 But the climate change has influenced on the life of the people on the northernmost region.